What is Python range() Function?

 Concatenating two range() sequences using the itertools.chain() method allows you to create a single iterable that combines the elements of both ranges.
 This can be useful when you need to iterate over a sequence of numbers that spans multiple ranges without manually combining them into a single list.
 The itertools.chain() method efficiently links the ranges together, providing a seamless way to iterate over their combined values.
 Consider the following example:

-Here, we’re using the itertools library to concatenate two range sequences in this code.
+Here, were using the itertools library to concatenate two range sequences in this code.
 First, we create two ranges: range1 from 10 to 16 and range2 from 20 to 26.
 Then, we use the itertools.chain() method to combine these ranges into a single iterable called concatenated_range.
 This iterable seamlessly links the elements of both ranges.

 Now, for our main act, we use a for loop to iterate through the elements of concatenated_range.
 In each iteration, we print the current number.
 The result is a smooth sequence of numbers starting from 10 and going up to 25, thanks to the power of itertools.chain().